jaelpark/JPyPlotRatio/README.md

 scale | float | Scale factor for y values of the TGraphErrors object noError | bool | If true, the error from ROOT objects is not plotted, without having to explicitly remove it first.
 Default False limitMask | `np.array` of bool, `str` | Draw upper limit at `y + yerr` for data points for which the mask element is true.
 Default None (no upper limits).
-Value can also be "yerr0" (upper limit when uncertainty below 0), "yerrsys0" (same, but with also systematics combined), or "all" (all points as upper limit) xerrLinestyle | str | Linestyle to use for x-errors yerrLinestyle | str | Linestyle to use for y-errors **plotParams | dict | Supplementary parameters passed to matplotlib `errorbar, `fill_between` or `bar` plotting methods depending on plotType.
+Value can also be "yerr0" (upper limit when uncertainty below 0), "yerrsys0" (same, but with also systematics combined), or "all" (all points as upper limit) callback | Func | Callback function for the line collection returned by matplotlib drawing method.
+**plotParams | dict | Supplementary parameters passed to matplotlib `errorbar, `fill_between` or `bar` plotting methods depending on plotType.

 The following options are available for the `plotType` parameter.
 Additional styling may be specified by supplying valid arguments that will be passed on to the respective matplotlib methods.